kloi34/rizzupmyass/README.md

 an alternative, stripped down clone of [amoguSV](https://github.com/kloi34/amoguSV) and, by extension, somewhat worse version of [plumoguSV](https://github.com/ESV-Sweetplum/plumoguSV).

+note for users:
+- the widgets where you need to double click to enter values (e.g. rizz or fizz) you can actually click-drag for minor adjustments
+- the text on the graph is the current selected timing group

 guide to slang (assming you're already familiar with amoguSV or plumoguSV):
 - eaz = ease
 - funz = function